-District Department of Transportation (DDOT) Director Leif Dormsjo has served in the Bowser Administration since the beginning of 2015.
+District Department of Transportation (DDOT) Director Leif A. Dormsjo has served in the Bowser Administration since the beginning of 2015.
 Mayor Muriel Bowser nominated him in early January, and he was confirmed by the Council of the District of Columbia in March.

 Besides serving as the director, Mr. Dormsjo also serves on the Board of Directors of the Washington Metropolitan Area Transit Authority.

 Mr. Dormsjo recently served as Deputy Secretary of the Maryland Department of Transportation (MDOT) since 2012.
 In this capacity, he oversaw a $4.8 billion annual budget as the Chief Operating Officer for the 10,000-employee department comprising the Baltimore/Washington International Thurgood Marshall Airport, the Port of Baltimore, the Maryland Motor Vehicle Administration, and an extensive mass transit and highway network.